3 suspects arrested after pizza delivery driver found shot dead in Chesapeake

-CHESAPEAKE, Va. – Three people have been criminally charged for their suspected involvement in the death of Stephanie Brainerd.
+CHESAPEAKE, Va. - Three people have been criminally charged for their suspected involvement in the death of pizza delivery driver Stephanie Brainerd.

-30-year-old Stephanie Brainerd of Virginia Beach worked for Chanello’s Pizza and was shot dead in her vehicle while on a delivery run the night of March 14.
+30-year-old Brainerd of Virginia Beach worked for Chanello’s Pizza and was shot dead in her vehicle while on a delivery run the night of March 14.

-The three suspects have been arrested and are listed below with their federal charges:
+The three suspects have been arrested and have been charged with the following:

-Tonagee Franciosa Ravenel, 19-years-old, charged with robbery, conspiracy to commit robbery, and use of a firearm in the commission of a felony.
+- Tonagee Franciosa Ravenel, 19 - robbery, conspiracy to commit robbery, and use of a firearm in the commission of a felony

-Antonio Cerroane Britton, 18-years-old, charged with robbery, conspiracy to commit robbery, and use of a firearm in the commission of a felony.
+- Antonio Cerroane Britton, 18 - robbery, conspiracy to commit robbery and use of a firearm in the commission of a felony

-Semiya Mone Davidson, 20-years-old, charged with robbery, conspiracy to commit robbery, use of a firearm in the commission of a felony, felony eluding, and child endangerment.
+- Semiya Mone Davidson, 20 - robbery, conspiracy to commit robbery, use of a firearm in the commission of a felony, felony eluding and child endangerment

 These arrests come shortly after Brainerd's family spoke to News 3 about being in the beginning stages of grief.